-Don't panic – there are ways of repairing your credit quickly.
+Are you struggling with poor credit?
+Don’t panic – there are ways to repair credit fast.
 Here are a few ideas.

 1. Rapid Rescoring

 Errors on your credit report can seriously impact your score, and correcting them on your own can be a lengthy process.
-To get it done quickly, ask a lender to request a rapid rescoring on your behalf.
+For fast repair credit, ask a lender to request a rapid rescoring on your behalf.